-Generally speaking, interactive jobs are used for building and testing, while batch jobs are used thereafter.
+Generally speaking, interactive jobs are used for building, prototyping and testing, while batch jobs are used thereafter.

 Batch jobs are the most common way to interact with the cluster, and are useful when you do not need to interact with the shell to perform the desired task.
 Two clear advantages are that your job will be managed automatically after submission, and that placing your setup commands in a shell script lets you efficiently dispatch multiple similar jobs.
-To start a batch job on a queue (group you work with), ssh into scail and type:
+To start a simple batch job on a partition (group you work with, see bottom of the page), ssh into sc and type:

-Interactive jobs are useful for compiling and testing code intended to run on the cluster, performing one-time tasks, and executing software that requires runtime feedback.
-To start an interactive job, ssh into scail and type:
+Interactive jobs are useful for compiling and prototyping code intended to run on the cluster, performing one-time tasks, and executing software that requires runtime feedback.
+To start an interactive job, ssh into sc and type:

 You can view a list of all jobs running on the cluster by typing: